Page last reviewed and updated: July 13, 2021

 Juveniles Charged as Adults in Murder Cases

-When juveniles are accused of murder, they face serious consequences.
+Juveniles are accused of murder face serious consequences.
 Just because the defendants are juveniles does not mean that the case will be handled by the juvenile system.
 In Pennsylvania, criminal courts maintain jurisdiction for all murder cases regardless of the age of the defendant.
 The juvenile defendant may file a motion to transfer the case to juvenile court, but it is not guaranteed.
 Pennsylvania criminal courts will consider the evidence presented, by a preponderance of the evidence, that transferring the case to the juvenile system will serve the public interest.

 Police Investigation & Interrogation Tactics in Philly Murder Cases

 Police officers and detectives in Philadelphia often interrogate murder suspects with the goal of getting an admission of guilt.
 However, some police questioning tactics are inhumane which can cause an individual to undergo severe emotional and physical stress.
 As a result, they may admit to a crime even though they did not commit it just to get out of the room.
 In recent Philadelphia murder cases, wrongly accused defendants have succumbed to an interrogation and given a confession for crimes they did not commit, even murder charges.